Strasbourg Grand Est, France Travel Guide

 15: Medical Emergency (SAMU)

 Report to local police immediately.
 Obtain a police report.
-Contact your country''s foreign office in France for replacement.
+Get in touch with your nation's''s diplomatic mission in France for replacement.
 US citizens have a consulate in Strasbourg.

-Keep a copy a copy of your passport and entry permit (if applicable) separate from originals.
-Store digital copies on your phone and in a cloud service.
+Keep a copy a copy of your passport and entry permit (when suitable) separate from originals.
+Store digital copies on your phone and on a cloud storage service.